 The new custom snippet first finds all the projects you specified above.
 All project-level properties - custom events, project JS, and attributes - will be wrapped into the snippet here.

 Within those projects, find all the pages that match the snippet’s rules.
 Click events and tags on those pages will be added to the snippet here.

 Find all the campaigns and experiments targeted to these pages.
-The snippet will add the audiences for each of these campaigns or experiments, any changes for the pages that match, and any extensions used for these actions.
+The snippet will add the audiences for each of these campaigns or experiments and any changes for the pages that match.

 Custom snippet permissions

 Here's how custom snippet permissions work for Administrator and Project Owner roles:

 Administrators can see all snippets for an account from Account Settings; create, edit, and delete snippets for any projects; and link any projects.